 Nursing education at College of Saint Mary began in 1969 and has had various degree types.
 The Practical Nursing certificate program (PNC) began in 2004.
 The PNC program is approved by the Nebraska Board of Nursing.
-In 2014, the traditional/pre-licensure Bachelor of Science (BSN) program began.
+In 2014, the traditional/pre-licensure Bachelor of Science (BSN) program began and in 2023 the LPN-to-BSN program option was added.
 The BSN program is approved by the Nebraska Board of Nursing.
 The BSN program at College of Saint Mary located in Omaha, NE is accredited by the: